 Springs and seeps are broadly recognized as places where water emerges from the ground.
 For the purposes of this Monitoring Plan, springs and seeps are not differentiated.
-Four generalized spring categories (Springer and Stevens, 2008) occur within the study area:
+The following 4 generalized spring categories (Springer and Stevens, 2008) occur within the study area:

-- 1. Rheocrene springs are flowing springs that emerge into one or more channels due to upwelling, a geologic contact, and/or a fault or fracture system (Figure 3A). - 2.
+- 1. Rheocrene springs are flowing springs that emerge into 1 or more channels due to upwelling, a geologic contact, and/or a fault or fracture system (Figure 3A). - 2.
 Hanging Gardens emerge along geologic contacts and seep, drip, or pour onto underlying walls.
 They typically emerge from unconfined aquifers and may contribute to shaping the canyon or rock wall from which they emerge.
 They often support unique local ecosystems (Figure 3B.) - 3.
 Hillslope springs emerge from unconfined or confined aquifers on non-vertical hillslopes.
 They often have indistinct or multiple sources and may be associated with geologic contacts or fracture systems (Figure 3C). - 4.
-Anthropogenic springs result from the presence of water derived from man-made controls, such as mine adit, pit, or tunnel (Figure 3D).
+Anthropogenic springs result from man-made controls, such as mine adit, pit, or tunnel (Figure 3D).

 Figure 3.
-Conceptual diagrams of four spring types found within the study area
+Conceptual Diagrams of 4 Spring Types Found within the Study Area